openstack/octavia/diskimage-create/README.rst

             [-x]
             [-y]

-        '-a' is the architecture type for the image (default: amd64) '-b' is the backend type (default: haproxy) '-c' is the path to the cache directory (default: ~/.cache/image-create) '-d' distribution release id (default on ubuntu: noble)
+        '-a' is the architecture type for the image (default: architecture of the system which executes this script)" '-b' is the backend type (default: haproxy) '-c' is the path to the cache directory (default: ~/.cache/image-create) '-d' distribution release id (default on ubuntu: noble)